mlammens/ENS-511-Plant-Ecology/pages/syllabus.md

 ### Course project

-Students will work in small groups (2 – 3 students) to plan and carryout a plant ecology project throughout the semester.
-The project will culminate in a presentation to all members of the class and a joint written report.
+Students will plan and carryout a plant ecology project during the semester.
+The project will culminate in a presentation to all members of the class and a written report.

 <span id="course-schedule-and-policies" class="anchor"></span>